List of Karaoke Revolution songs: Exclusive downloads for the PlayStation 3 and Xbox 360 versions

 Downloadable songs for the Xbox 360 version were first made available on February 22, 2008.
 More were added later.
 Forty-one of these songs were also made available for the PlayStation 3 on March 27, 2008, with more following later.
 So far, all of the available songs are from previous games in the series, including the first Karaoke Revolution: American Idol game.
 As of May 14, 2008, there were no more new downloadable songs for this game.
 The rest of the new songs would continue to be available for the sequel Karaoke Revolution Presents: American Idol Encore 2.

 Karaoke Revolution Presents: American Idol Encore 2 (on PlayStation 3, Xbox 360, and Wii)

 On-disc song list

 Note: Italics denotes a "locked" song, requiring certain requirements to be met in order to be accessed.

-Exactly the same version of "Crazy in Love" was used in Karaoke Revolution: Party.
-It replaced the song "Makes Me Wonder."
+Exactly the same version of "Crazy in Love" that was previously used in Karaoke Revolution: Party.
+It is a replacement for the song "Makes Me Wonder."